BartekB94/BartekB94/README.md

 - 🌱 I’m currently learning Front-end (**_JavaScript_ and _React_**)
 -  🔭 I’m currently working on features that came in with ES6 and after it
 - 📫 You can reach me on: [LinkedIn](https://www.linkedin.com/in/bartosz-bogdanowicz-0540732a1/)
+- ⚡ Fun fact: I was hosting my own server with MMORPG game as a kid, and back then I had no idea that I was 'coding' by editing some scripts to change game experience for other players 💪
 <!--

 - 🔭 I’m currently working on ...